 Another enlightening aspect pertaining to this issue of software design that I find interesting is the history that has led us to the current state of our modern technological society.

 If we look back we can see some origins in the Thirty Years War that took place between 1618 and 1648.
 Some commentators have drawn parallels with the impact of WW1 and WW2 between 1914 and 1945, saying that they could also be seen as a thirty year war.
-(Cosmopolis by Steven Toulmin) The Thirty Years War of 1618 was a terrible Europe-wide war that resulted in the death of a third of the German population.
+(Se the book “Cosmopolis” by Steven Toulmin) The Thirty Years War of 1618 was a terrible war over much of Europe that resulted in the death of a third of the German population.
 It was a religious war between Protestants and Catholics, i.e. one religion – two factions – and raised serious concerns about the subjectivity of religious faith and the human condition.
 It was this that brought the quest for certainty to a head.
 The underlying question was: How can we be certain of what is happening in the world around us?
 And in the 1600s, how can we be certain of God’s plan?

-Because the church was looking for certainty and because Descartes was able to couch this in terms that they could accept, this provided the foundation for the Scientific Revolution, followed by the Industrial Revolution which has led us to where we are now.
-It is interesting to consider the fact that we are at the end of 300 years or so of work based on Descartes’ philosophical premise: “I doubt, I think, therefore I am”.
-The aim here was to try and eradicate subjectivity.
+Because the church was looking for certainty and because Descartes was able to couch his thought in terms that they could accept, this provided the foundation for the Scientific Revolution.
+This was followed by the Industrial Revolution which has led us to our current modern technological society.
+It is interesting to consider the fact that all that we take for granted today represents the end of 300 years or so of work based on Descartes’ philosophical premise: “I doubt, I think, therefore I am” where the aim was to try and eradicate subjectivity.

-I think that it is ironic that, although the aim was to be objective, his Cartesian coordinate system can be considered to be based on the structure of the human being!
+It is ironic that, although the aim was to be objective, his Cartesian coordinate system can be considered to be based on the structure of the human being!
 I stand up, and my head could be considered as the Y axis.
 I stretch my arms out to the side, there you have the X axis.
 I walk forward and there you have the Z axis.
-This points to the difficulties that are implicit in the struggle to eradicate subjectivity – to my mind it is not possible.
+This points to the difficulties that are implicit in the struggle to eradicate subjectivity – an objective (pun intended!) which I do not consider possible.

-Because I am not a Kantian scholar I have previously refrained from mentioning Immanuel Kant, but his thinking has formed much of the basis of modern thought.
-He produced the “Critique of Pure Reason” in 1781, and one quote I wish to highlight here from his considerable body of work is: “The world in itself is unknowable”.
-This strengthened Descartes’ approach of not trusting our senses.
+I have previously refrained from mentioning Immanuel Kant since I am not a Kanitan scholar, but his thinking has formed much of the basis of modern thought.
+He produced the “Critique of Pure Reason” in 1781, and there is one quote I wish to highlight here from his considerable body of work.
+He said that “The world in itself is unknowable”. and this strengthened Descartes’ approach of not trusting our senses.
 It has given our modern scientific and technological society the excuse to allow our thinking to run ahead of the phenomena of the world.

 This activity may sound familiar if you think back to the Path of the Programmer.
 It is a characteristic of the Journeyman phase.

-With regard to my previous workshop on imagination it is interesting to see that one commentator, Mark Johnson, has noted that Kant had difficulty with imagination – Johnson states that he was “not able to find a unified theory of imagination in Kant’s writings” (The Body in the Mind p166).
+With regard to my previous workshop on imagination, an area dealing with educating our subjectivity, it is interesting to see that one commentator, Mark Johnson, has noted that Kant had difficulty with imagination – Johnson states that he was “not able to find a unified theory of imagination in Kant’s writings” (The Body in the Mind p166).

 The third person I want to mention, and the one I feel most drawn to, is Goethe.
 It was Goethe who raised the warning flag to say that there was a problem with the underlying philosophy and practice of the scientific method.
 He pointed out that there was too much over-hypothesizing and that the thinking was going ahead of the phenomena of the world.
 Observation was not being given enough time.

-Does this ring any bells?
-It is exactly what happens when someone takes an undisciplined approach to debugging.
+This should ring alarm bells for any programmer because it is exactly what happens when someone takes an undisciplined approach to debugging.

 Goethe, however, was particularly interested in understanding the growth of plant life.
 He wrote the Metamorphosis of Plants in 1788 and identified two very important activities.
-The first one is Delicate Empiricism, i.e. carefully collecting the data, carefully observing the world without overly disturbing its processes.
+The first one is Delicate Empiricism (or “Zarte Empirie” in German), i.e. carefully collecting the data, carefully observing the world without overly disturbing its processes.

 The second activity, which is what gave me the impetus to give my previous workshop on imagination in 2014, is Exact Sensorial Imagination.
 This is NOT fantasy, but exact, grounded imagination congruent with the observed phenomena.
 Goethe was trying to understand how plants grew and how their forms changed during growth.

-There is a link here for me with how software projects grow over time, as if they have a life of their own.
+For me this links to how software projects grow over time, as if they have a life of their own.
 A programmer needs to have a grasp of how the current software forms may change over time within such a context if they are to minimise future bugs.

 The key difference between Descartes and Goethe is that Descartes was trying to eradicate subjectivity whereas Goethe was wanting to educate subjectivity.